aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/markup.rst

 .. note::

-    In addition to the general guidelines, the following sections describe markup specific rules.
+    In addition to the :doc:`general` guidelines, the following sections describe markup specific rules.

 Naming